[E R O T O A R C H I T E C T U R E S]

 ART PHOTOGRAPHY | CREATIVE CONCEPT | DESIGN | FINE ART | PERSONAL PROJECT

 Erotoarchitecture is a portmanteau coined for a photographic series inspired by improbable and asymmetrical architectural details of existing buildings.
-I have started developing the visual concept in 2014, after the positive response to a personal exhibition about the Swiss architect Le Corbusier.
+I have started developing the visual concept in 2012, after the positive response to a personal exhibition about the Swiss architect Le Corbusier.
 Being an architect myself, I presented to the public images that transposed, under a personal vision and the incidence of natural light, some specific architectural details that radically transformed the way in which the building was perceived.
-Encouraged by the extraordinary critical response to my Le Corbusier exhibition (i.e., the first prize for architectural photography in the Architecture Annual, Bucharest 2014), I have pursued the concept of transposed and decomposed architectural volumes under a precise coordination of natural light even further.
+Encouraged by the extraordinary critical response to my Le Corbusier exhibition, I have pursued the concept of transposed and decomposed architectural volumes under a precise coordination of natural light even further.

 Later in 2015, my new series evolved into a sensitive space syntax analysis of architectural details, using the artificial light for interior spaces.
 The low-lit images of interior spaces are in stark opposition to the ones taken under natural light.
 The series accentuates compositional turns from major blacks to minor grays.
 Even the light is managed differently, from soft decomposing grays for exterior spaces with natural light to roughly shot shadows for interior ones.